van001/lesscode-fp/README.md

 In imperative programming you pass data 1st & options (default values - ring the bell?) later.
 Or in the case of object oriented programming (still imperative), you manipulate the encapsulated data with function(s), which take additional options.

-In FP, data and functions are separate, hence you build functional library to work with your data.
+In FP, data and functions are separate, hence you build library of functions to work with your data.

 Data last principle also allows you to [compose](https://github.com/van001/lesscode-fp#Composition) functions to produce more functions.